Sapporo - Panoramic Views! Get enthralled at some of the best viewing spots.

 Bask in natural light and panoramic views of the picturesque landmarks of Sapporo from the observatory.

-Travelling to Sapporo?
+Traveling to Sapporo?
 Why don't you add these landmarks to your already planned itinerary of the city?
 An idea worth some thought.